The Ultimate Guide to Web Application and API Protection (WAAP)

 Server Side Request Forgery (SSRF): an application or API is tricked into sending a request to another backend service, either over the internet or across the network the server is hosted on, to retrieve information from that service and relay it back to the attacker.

-Disallowed traffic sources: API abuse from known malicious sources (Tor, data centers, etc) or from disallowed countries / geographies.
+Disallowed traffic sources: API abuse from known malicious sources (Tor, data centers, etc) or from disallowed countries and geographies.

 Additional attacks on web applications and APIs include: